Cartheur-Research/ArduinoSketchAuto/README.md

   -m, --model    Required.
 Arduino model.
 Valid parameters are any of the
                  following: [Leonardo, Mega1284, Mega2560, Micro, NanoR2,
+                 NanoR3, ProMicro, UnoR3].

+  -s, --silent   Required.
+Arduino model.
+Valid parameters are any of the
+                 following: [Leonardo, Mega1284, Mega2560, Micro, NanoR2,
                  NanoR3, UnoR3].

-  --help         Display this help screen.
+  -?, --help     Display this help screen.
 ```

 A sample command line invocation (for a Mega2560 type Arduino attached to COM4):